An index of the various Lupin III anime series. Also includes anime-specific tropes in the Franchise.

 - The Alibi:

-- Lupin III (Green Jacket), in the pilot episode, had Lupin racing in a Formula 1 car, with Inspector Zenigata chasing behind him.
+- Lupin III: Part 1, in the pilot episode, had Lupin racing in a Formula 1 car, with Inspector Zenigata chasing behind him.
 While he's just out of sight, he switches places with Jigen, who is driving an identical car.
 When the nearby hotel explodes and Zenigata attempts to blame Lupin, Lupin points out that Zenigata is his alibi: proof that Lupin couldn't be responsible for the crime.

-- Lupin III (Red Jacket) second episode, "Guns, Bun, and Fun in the Sun", has Lupin (along with Jigen and Goemon) arrested for drunk driving.
+- Lupin III: Part II second episode, "Guns, Bun, and Fun in the Sun", has Lupin (along with Jigen and Goemon) arrested for drunk driving.
 They set up a projector to show the three still in jail as they escape and pull off the episode's heist.
 It would've worked, except Inspector Zenigata was too suspicious and checked out their cell personally.

 - Ambiguous Clone Ending: